 See S-101 DCEG clause 15.10 for the listing of allowable values.
 Values populated in S-57 for this attribute other than the allowable values will not be converted across to S-101.
 Data Producers are advised to check any populated values for TECSOU on TWRTPT and amend appropriately.

 Where the components of a two-way route have been aggregated using the S-57 collection object C_AGGR, this will be converted during the automated conversion process to an instance of the S-101 feature Two-Way Route.
-The Two-Way Route and its individual components will be aggregated using the named association Two-Way Route Aggregation (see S-101 DCEG clause 25.18).
+The Two-Way Route and its individual components will be aggregated using the named association Two-Way Route Aggregation.
 Data Producers are to note that where a Two-Way Route has been created in the conversion process, it will be required to populate the attribute maximum permitted draught manually, if considered necessary.

 The following additional requirements for S-57 encoding must be noted: